top of page

 Keep in mind:

-clothes for traveling on Sunday and Thursday;
+clothes for traveling on Monday and Friday;

-clothes when spending time with students Monday-Thursday;
+clothes when spending time with students Tuesday - Thursday;

-clothes for work projects Monday & Tuesday;
+clothes for work projects;

-one set of clothes that can get wet during water games
+one set of clothes that can get wet during water games;

 • Enough socks and underwears to make it through the week

-• Important: Dark tshirt and shorts for swimming on Wednesday.
+• Important: Dark tshirt and shorts for swimming on Friday.
 They are pretty strict on swimming - not

 so strict that boys and girls can't swim together - but instead, strict about what is worn.
 For guys: dark